Atlas101 Policy Analysis and Process

 - Evaluation and the Policy Cycle

-- Policy Analysis Terms and Techniques
+- Policy Communities and Networks

 Like other normed topics on the Atlas, each of these has a topic description, links to core concepts relevant to the topic, learning outcomes, a reading list drawn from available course syllabi, and a series of assessment questions.